duynlq/duy-sas-hub/README.md

 - It contains 12,000+ rows, each depicting a person with two features, where one feature consists of the five education categories, and the other consists of their income.
 - Appropriate assumptions are established in preparation for ANOVA testing by visualizing before and after logarithmic transformation.
 - The addressed problem statements are as follows:
-  - Test if at least one of the five distributions of educated people different from the other distributions.
+  - Test if at least one of the five distributions of educated people is different from the other distributions.
   - Test if people with 16 years of education have different distributions of income than people with more than 16 years of education.
-  - Test if at least one of the five distributions of educated people different from the other distributions, but assumes that there is no equal standard deviation for the logged data using Welch's ANOVA test.
+  - Test if at least one of the five distributions of educated people is different from the other distributions, but assumes that there is no equal standard deviation for the logged data using Welch's ANOVA test.